 On this page:

-This page describes hardware and software requirements for the Controller host to help you prepare for your AppDynamics deployment.
+This page describes hardware and software requirements for the Controller hosted on private or public cloud to help you prepare for your AppDynamics deployment.

 About Controller Sizing Information